teacurran/sarah-terrence/st/the-house/index.md

 ![](/images/house_summer_2021.jpg)

-We are currently living in a 200 year old farmhouse in Groton, Vermont.
 Terrence began looking at properties the summer of 2020, and on January 6th, 2021 closed on this property in Vermont.

+The property has 3 distinct buildings: The brick house, the white house, and the barn, which joins the two buildings.

-The brick house was built by Robert Taisey in 1840, the barn shortly thereafter.
-The White House was built by Robert Taisey’s son George in 1881.
+The brick house was built by John Taisey in 1840, the barn shortly thereafter.
+The white house was built by John’s son, George, in 1881.

 We’ve made ourselves quite cozy in the brick house.
-There are a few big projects (modernizing the kitchen, refreshing the bathrooms and also infrastructure work like electric/plumbing and basement clean-out.
+There are a few big projects (modernizing the kitchen, refreshing the bathrooms and also infrastructure work like electric/plumbing, chimney repairs, and basement cleanout).

-The barn and white house will require some structural work, with the White House needing major interior renovation (been abandoned for quite some time).
+The barn and white house will require some structural work, with the white house needing major interior renovations (been abandoned for quite some time).
+Parts of the barn have been converted into interior living space- and so there’s also some challenges with the heating system (currently oil).

-The Historical Society of Groton has been a great resource for learning about the history of the house and the town.
-I attended their Late summer open house and got to talking with President of the Historical Society.
-When I shared I lived in Groton in the brick house, the President of the Historical society got very excited and showed me the painting of our house that is part of their collection.
-She also shared with me the file on our house, entitled, “The Brick House of Groton”
+The Groton Historical Society has been a great resource for learning about the history of the house and the town.
+We visited the historical society during their Late Summer open house, and met Historical Society President Deborah Jurist.
+We learned that ours is the only brick house in town- with a granite foundation, to boot!
+She also shared with us the file they have on our house, as well as pointed out the painting of the house that is part of their collection.

-The painting revealed some key information about the property, and reinforced the importance of taking a deeper look at the white house and its construction.
-To be honest, my first impression of both was that they needed to be torn down.
-After some online sleuthing and a thorough inspection of the interiors, we have changed our minds.
-The story of the house and it’s owners is rich, and we look forward to sharing more as we document our findings.
+The painting shifted our perspective of the property and the buildings on it.
+Prior to seeing the painting we thought that the garage and white house were 20th century additions.
+Knowing that the barn and white house are of the same era as the Brick house changes how we will move forward with using the spaces and the preservation/ restoration of the property.